-Be present – you aren’t required to be at the home inspection but being there when it takes place lets you see the issues for yourself.
+- Be present – you aren’t required to be at the home inspection but being there when it takes place lets you see the issues for yourself.

-Prepare yourself – bring a blank checklist and write down any questions you may have to ask the inspector once the inspection is complete.
+- Prepare yourself – bring a blank checklist and write down any questions you may have to ask the inspector once the inspection is complete.

-Review seller disclosures – take some time to look at any disclosures the sellers have made.
+- Review seller disclosures – take some time to look at any disclosures the sellers have made.
 Ask the inspector to pay special attention to these areas.
 If the home is a foreclosure, there likely won’t be any disclosures.

-Don’t interrupt the inspector – Allow the inspector to do his job.
+- Don’t interrupt the inspector – Allow the inspector to do his job.
 Reserve questions until after the inspection is complete.

-Ask questions – after the inspection is finished, ask any questions you may have before the inspector leaves.
+- Ask questions – after the inspection is finished, ask any questions you may have before the inspector leaves.
 Have the inspector point out any major issues so you can see them for yourself.

 A Personal Home Inspection ChecklistHaving your own checklist of things to look at during the inspection will help address any concerns you may have.
 You can pass these concerns on to the inspector so he can pay special attention to these areas.

 - Water damage – Look for evidence of water leaks or damage.
 Stains, bubbling, cracks, etc. in walls, ceilings, cabinets, attic, basement, below windows, etc.

-Appliances and major systems – make sure everything works
+- Appliances and major systems – make sure everything works

-Signs of age – old wiring, old windows, few outlets, cast iron plumbing
+- Signs of age – old wiring, old windows, few outlets, cast iron plumbing

-Roof – look for damage or stains.
+- Roof – look for damage or stains.
 How old is the roof?
 How soon will it need to be replaced?

-Water damage – foundation damage, mold, mildew, rot
+- Water damage – foundation damage, mold, mildew, rot

-Foundation – cracks, raised foundation/walls, trees near the home (roots cause damage you can’t see)
+- Foundation – cracks, raised foundation/walls, trees near the home (roots cause damage you can’t see)